 As I watch those perfect, golden-brown pancakes being flipped and flopped, I inevitably start craving some for myself.
 Luckily gluten free pancakes are a cinch to whip up at home — no restaurant required.

-I’ll still show you how to get that diner-style golden brown top though!
+I’ll show you how to get that diner-style golden brown top though!

 Easy Gluten Free Pancakes live up to the name and are a totally cozy way to start your day, or welcome the weekend.
-I actually make them a lot for my kids as BFD (breakfast for dinner), and they can even be made into Sheet Pan Pancakes.
+I actually make them a lot for my kids as BFD (breakfast for dinner).
 The looks on their faces when I tell them gluten free pancakes are on the dinner menu instead of spaghetti?

 PRICELESS!